finanalyst/raku-pod-render/Pod2HTML2.md

 Highlighting is handled in the Templates.
 The default Templates use the atom-highlighter, which is installed with `Raku::Pod::Render` by default.

-Highlighting is enabled at the time of HTML generation by setting `$render.highlight-code=True` after `Pod::To::HTML` object instantiation.
+Highlighting is enabled at the time of HTML generation by setting `$render.highlight-code=True` after `Pod::To::HTML2` object instantiation.

-Another highlighter could be attached to a Pod::To::HTML object, in which case the following need to be done:
+Another highlighter could be attached to a Pod::To::HTML2 object, in which case the following need to be done:

 *  the getter and setter functions of `.highlight-code` need to be over-ridden so as to set up the code, and turn it off

 *  a closure needs to be assigned to `.highlight `.
 The closure should accept a Str and highlight it.

-*  the `Pod::To::HTML` object has an attribut `.atom-highlighter` of type `Proc` to hold an external function.
+*  the `Pod::To::HTML2` object has an attribut `.atom-highlighter` of type `Proc` to hold an external function.

 The `atom-highlighter` automatically escapes HTML entities, but so does `GenericPod`.
 Consequently, if a different highlighter is used for highlighting when HTML is generated, escaping needs to be turned off within GenericPod for Pod::Code blocks.
 This is the default behaviour.
 If a different behaviour is required, then `no-code-escape` needs to be set to False.